-If you’re thinking of using a long-short mutual fund as part of your investment strategy, you may want to think again.
+If you’re thinking of using long-short mutual funds as part of your investment strategy, you may want to think again.

 Despite what you may have read in an investing magazine, this investment plan isn’t for the faint of heart.

 Long-short mutual funds are a lot more work than many people realize.
 And you have a smaller chance at the amazing growth you’re expecting.